-If love is in the air and you’re planning to surprise your special someone this Valentine’s Day, here are a few things you’ll want to do to ensure your new piece of jewellery, fine art, wine, or any other valuable gifts are properly protected.
+If you’re planning to surprise your special someone this festive season, here are a few things you’ll want to do to ensure your new piece of jewellery, fine art, wine, or any other valuable gifts are properly protected.

 Request the paperwork, especially if purchasing online.